Vladimir Nabokov: Views on women writers

-Nabokov's wife Véra was his strongest supporter and assisted him throughout his life, but Nabokov admitted to having a "prejudice" against women writers.
+Nabokov's wife Véra was his strongest supporter and assisted him throughout his life, but Nabokov admitted to a "prejudice" against women writers.
 He wrote to Edmund Wilson, who had been making suggestions for his lectures: "I dislike Jane Austen, and am prejudiced, in fact against all women writers.
 They are in another class."
-But after rereading Austen's Mansfield Park he changed his mind and taught it in his literature course; he also praised Mary McCarthy's work and described Marina Tsvetaeva as a "poet of genius" in Speak, Memory.
+But after rereading Austen's Mansfield Park he changed his mind and taught it in his literature course; he also praised Mary McCarthy's work and called Marina Tsvetaeva a "poet of genius" in Speak, Memory.
 Although Véra worked as his personal translator and secretary, he made publicly known that his ideal translator would be male, and especially not a "Russian-born female".
-In the first chapter of Glory he attributes the protagonist's similar prejudice to the impressions made by children's writers like Lidiya Charski, and in the short story "The Admiralty Spire" deplores the posturing, snobbery, antisemitism, and cutesiness he considered characteristic of Russian women authors.
+In the first chapter of Glory he attributes the protagonist's similar prejudice to the impressions made by children's writers like Lidiya Charski, and the short story "The Admiralty Spire" deplores the posturing, snobbery, antisemitism, and cutesiness he considered characteristic of Russian women authors.

 Personal life

 Synesthesia

 Nabokov was a self-described synesthete, who at a young age equated the number five with the color red.
 Aspects of synesthesia can be found in several of his works.
 His wife also exhibited synesthesia; like her husband, her mind's eye associated colors with particular letters.
 They discovered that Dmitri shared the trait, and moreover that the colors he associated with some letters were in some cases blends of his parents' hues—"which is as if genes were painting in aquarelle".
+Nabokov also wrote that his mother had synesthesia, and that she had different letter-color pairs.

 For some synesthetes, letters are not simply associated with certain colors, they are themselves colored.
 Nabokov frequently endowed his protagonists with a similar gift.
 In Bend Sinister, Krug comments on his perception of the word "loyalty" as like a golden fork lying out in the sun.
 In The Defense, Nabokov briefly mentions that the main character's father, a writer, found he was unable to complete a novel that he planned to write, becoming lost in the fabricated storyline by "starting with colors".
 Many other subtle references are made in Nabokov's writing that can be traced back to his synesthesia.
 Many of his characters have a distinct "sensory appetite" reminiscent of synesthesia.

+Nabokov described his synesthesia at length in his autobiography Speak, Memory: